SECTION 1. INTRODUCTION – 3 minutes

 - What decision did you make?

-- What advice or recommendation would you give to other pilots to handle similar situations?
+- What specific recommendations would you propose to new pilots to handle similar cases?

 SECTION 3.
 RTF COMPREHENSION – 15-17 minutes